Measuring price impact and information content of trades in a time-varying setting: Empirical analysis

+We estimate the regression coefficients for each of the days in our sample for both MSFT and AMZN ticker and we report in Table \ref{regtab} the average of the estimated coefficients~\footnote{The average parameter estimates are computed as $\gamma_i := \sum_{\tau = 1}^{22}\gamma_{i,\tau}/22, \ i \in \{0,1,2,3\}$, where $\gamma_{i,\tau}$ represents the $i$-th coefficient estimated on day $\tau$.
+The same holds for $R^2$.}.
+Furthermore, we count the number of times that we reject the null hypothesis at the significance level 5\% ($\# \{\text{Pval} < 5\% \}$) and report $R^2$.
+Most of the time, the point estimates are statistically significant (see $\# \{\text{Pval} < 5\% \}$ in Table \ref{regtab}).
+Moreover, the high $R^2$ shows that most of the variation of the long-run CIRF is captured by the two explanatory variables.
+Specifically, the $\gamma_0$ coefficient is statistically significant, as well as the other parameters $\gamma_1$ and $\gamma_2$.
+The $\gamma_{1}$ is positive, while the $\gamma_{2}$ is negative~\footnote{Their results on the coefficients are valid also when performing a regression with only one independent variable at the time.}.
+The sign of these coefficients validates the finding that the information content of stock trade positively depends on the instantaneous impact and negatively on the state of the market.
 According to the regression, the information content of stock trade consists of three parts: the constant ($\gamma_0$), the instantaneous impact ($\gamma_1 b_{0,t}$), and the \textit{state} of the market ($\gamma_{2} |\mu^{(*)}_{t-1}|$).
-We quantify the weight of each part by computing the monthly (absolute) average of each component, divided by the sum across the components.
-The analysis indicates that the most important component explaining the information content of stock trades is the instantaneous impact component, followed by the \textit{state} component.
+We quantify the weight of each part by computing the monthly (absolute) average of each component divided by the sum across the components.
+The analysis indicates that the most important term explaining the information content of stock trades is the instantaneous impact component, followed by the \textit{state} component.
 The least important part is the constant.
-In fact, for AAPL, the $\gamma_1 b_{0,t}$ part accounts for 61\%, the $\gamma_{2} |\mu^{(*)}_{t-1}|$ part for 35 \%, and the $\gamma_0$ part for 4 \% of the weight.
-Similarly, for MSFT the weights are 64\%, 30 \%, and 6 \% (respectively).

-We quantify the portion of the variability of the $\text{LRCIRF}_t$ explained by the two explanatory variables by using the decomposition of variance of the linear model in Eq. \eqref{eqreg1}.
-Table \ref{anvaperc} shows that, on average, the portion of the variance explained by the time-varying impact parameter $b_{0,t}$ is larger than the one explained by the (absolute) value of the conditional information of the state.
-This indicates the importance of having a time-varying market impact, as in our model, to account properly of the variability of the information content of a trade.
+In fact, for MSFT, the term $\gamma_1 b_{0,t}$ accounts for 60\%, the term $\gamma_{2} |\mu^{(*)}_{t-1}|$ for 39 \%, and the remaining $\gamma_0$ for 1 \% of the weight.
+Similarly, for AMZN, the weights are 60\%, 38\%, and 2 \% (respectively).
+We quantify the variability of $\text{LRCIRF}_t$ explained by the two explanatory variables using the decomposition of variance of the linear model in Eq.~\eqref{eqreg1}.
+Table \ref{anvaperc} shows that on average the variance portion explained by the time-varying impact parameter $b_{0,t}$ is greater than that explained by the (absolute) value of the conditional information of the state.
+This indicates the importance of having a market impact that varies over time to adequately account for the variability of the information content of the trade.
+To better understand the relation between $b_{0,t}$ and $\mu^{(*)}_{t-1}$, we consider the linear model

-Figure \ref{3Dproj} shows that $b_{0,t}$ and $\mu^{(*)}_{t-1}$ are clearly not independent, as suggested by the approximately triangular shape of the projection of points on the horizontal plane.
-To better understand this relation, we consider the linear model